top of page

 At Artisan Neuromuscular & Sports Therapy, we are dedicated to providing exceptional care and helping you unleash your body's full potential.
 Jesse Anoraj's expertise and deep passion for his craft ensure you receive the highest quality massage therapy.

 Please don't wait any longer to experience the remarkable benefits of our specialized massage techniques for pain management.
-Book your appointment today and discover the transformative power of Artisan Neuromuscular & Sports Therapy.
+Book your appointment today and discover the transformative power of Artisan Neuromuscular and Sports Therapy.
 Your body deserves the best; we're here to help you achieve it.

-The way in which we experience pain is very complex.
+How we experience pain is very complex.
 All sorts of factors influence our experience, including our thoughts and feelings.

 Nerves from all over the body run to the spinal cord, the first main meeting point for the nervous system.
 In the spinal cord, you might imagine a series of gates into which messages about pain arrive from all over the body.
 These gates can sometimes be much more open than at other times.
 This is important because it is through these gates that messages from your body pass toward your brain.
 If the gates are more open, a lot of pain messages pass through to the brain, and you are likely to experience a high pain level.
 If the gates are closed, fewer messages get through, and you will likely experience less pain.